RobRendell/gTove/README.md

 * Improve highlight shader - I'd prefer something that does a coloured outline.
 * Fog of War reveal/cover menu can appear off-screen if you drag to the bottom or right edge.
 * If you change the grid on an already-displayed map, it doesn't get refreshed.
+* Additional visibility mode for minis - "Hidden by Fog of War".
+Perhaps default to this instead of hidden?
 * Ensure map grid alignment pushpins remain on screen when they're not pinned.
 Also, would be nice if there was a way to adjust the grid distance between the two pushpins.
 * Should be able to "edit" a folder to rename it.
-* Somehow remember the name of other tabletops you've connected to, and show them in the Tabletops UI somehow?
-Easy enough to do if they have the VGT files on Drive, but for non-GMs it might have to be something browser-specific like local storage
+* Remember the name of other tabletops you've connected to, and show them in the Tabletops UI somehow?
+Easy enough to do if they have the VGT files on Drive, but for non-GMs it might have to be something browser-specific like local storage.
 * Adjust image opacity when aligning/scaling grid, in case pushpins or grid don't contrast enough with map.
 * Loading the scenario while events are being dispatched can cause the loading client to crash.
 GM client needs to record actions since start of last save (do Drive files have a version # in their metadata?) and catch up new